 Bachelor of Science (B.Sc.)

 Start your personal "Mission Earth" with the Bachelor's Program Aerospace.
-This study degree program of 6 semesters (3 years) is fully taught in English and is the ideal entry to the global topic of aeronautics and astronautics.Department of Aerospace and Geodesy
+This study degree program of 6 semesters (3 years) is fully taught in English and is the ideal entry to the global topic of aeronautics and astronautics.TUM School of Engineering and Design

 Information on Degree Program